-Nexus is a simple framework which implements scrum at scale across multiple teams to deliver a single integrated product.
-It can be applied to 3-9 scrum teams which are working in a common development environment and are focused on producing a combined increment every sprint with minimal dependencies.
+Nexus is a simple framework that implements scrum at scale across multiple teams to deliver a single integrated product.
+It can be applied to 3-9 scrum teams that are working in a common development environment and are focused on producing a combined increment every sprint with minimal dependencies.

 Artifacts for Nexus Framework:

 - One Nexus Product Backlog for all teams

 - Individual Sprint Backlog of each Scrum Team

 - Nexus Sprint Backlog is a collection of individual Sprint Backlogs.
 It is the sprint plan which is helpful in viewing and highlighting dependencies between scrum teams.

 - Customary roles of Product Owner, Scrum Master, and self-managing and cross-functional teams.
 There is a single product owner that leads the complete product.
 They may be supported by business analysts or system engineers.
 Scrum masters are responsible for facilitating their respective teams only.
 Each cross-functional scrum team can have 3-9 members.

 - Nexus Team is constituted of 1-2 members from each scrum team that are responsible for planning the vision and the bigger picture of the overall product and also coordinating all the scrum teams.

 - Nexus Integration Team is responsible for keeping multiple teams technically and successfully integrated.
 Members of this team are not fixed.
 These team members may include coaches and trainers which ensure smooth integration and following of the cadence of the work done by the scrum teams.
 It is the scrum team’s responsibility to integrate their work with each other to produce an integrated increment regularly.
 If any integration issues arise, one or two team members of each scrum team meet with the integration team to find a solution.

 Planning in Nexus